Volume 25, Number 15

 If you see someone cycling in Winnipeg, toting behind them stacks of lumber, buckets of paint or even a ladder, it’s probably a member of Velo Renovation.
 They are used to the double takes they get at supply stores.

 My grandmother’s chicken noodle soup was the stuff of legends.
 My father has told me that when he was a young boy, his mother would make chicken noodle soup for people in their village in Manitoba who were sick or had experienced some family tragedy.
-If it was winter, my father would deliver his mother’s soup using a little sled pulled by his dog Rover.

 My grandmother didn’t write down her recipe, but my aunts put their heads together to recall how Grandma made her chicken noodle soup.
 I received lots of help from my aunties Mary Fransen, Nettie Peters, Louise Friesen and Helen Loeppky.